na-na-hi/renget/archive/memory-guide.md

 `[ Author: ; Title: ; Tags: ; Genre: ]` Is the official order, always sort them in this way for the most effectiveness.
 Remember!
 To type space after and before brackets: '`[` ` `' '` ` `]`' - It's how the AI officially learned/recognize ATTG.
 [ATTG is briefly explained in the NovelAI's official documentation here.](https://docs.novelai.net/text/specialsymbols.html#-spaced-bracketing-)

+Try not to be too narrow and be concrete.
+Remember, the ATTG represent your story state.
+If you get too specific/similar, you will be unintentionally lock your story in that state.
+Try to write one that have good quality, and long lifetime.

 **Examples:**